Jo Anne Simon: Career

 After graduating from law school, Simon established a disability civil rights law firm in Downtown Brooklyn.
 She also worked as an adjunct assistant professor of law at Fordham University.
 A resident of Brooklyn for nearly forty years, Simon formerly served as the president of the Boerum Hill Association before being elected to the New York State Assembly.
 In 2014, she was elected district leader and state committeewoman for the 52nd Assembly district.

+Simon helped passed landmark reforms to the power structure of the Brooklyn borough Democratic Party by opening the semi-annual meetings to the public and eliminating unilateral control of the King's County machine away from the county leader.
+There is more transparency of The Kings County Democratic Party as of 2013.

 On October 1, 2020, Simon announced her candidacy for Brooklyn Borough President in front of James Madison High School as a tribute to Ruth Bader Ginsburg.
 If she had been elected, she would have been the first woman to hold the office; she finished in second place, behind City Council member Antonio Reynoso.

 New York Assembly

 In 2014, nine-term Assemblywoman Joan Millman announced she would retire.
 Soon after, Simon announced she would enter the race to succeed her.
 In a three-way primary, Simon secured over 53% of the vote and won the general election with 69% of the vote.

 Simon was sworn into office on January 1, 2015.
-In the Assembly, she serves as the chair of the Subcommittee on Tuition Assistance Programs.
+In the Assembly, she serves as the Chair of the Committee on Mental Health.